zhangyunhao116/lrucache/Readme.md

 ### Tips

-- **Multi-keys** : Keep in mind that byte slice or string is better to have only one, this means the key-arguments only actually includes a string or a byte slice, since our strategy is just map interface{} to some bytes, potential data races can be occur if string or byte slice more than one.
-If you insist on doing so, don't pass binary data as string or byte slice, it can increase the risk of data races.
-Keep string or byte slice as printable is a good idea to avoid potential data races.
+- **Multi-keys** : Keep in mind that byte slice or string is better to have only one, this means the key-arguments only actually includes a string or a byte slice, since our strategy is just map interface{} to some bytes, potential data conflict can be occur if string or byte slice more than one.
+If you insist on doing so, don't pass binary data as string or byte slice, it can increase the risk of data conflict.
+Keep string or byte slice as printable is a good idea to avoid potential data conflict.